Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Efficient alternative to Public Key encryption. (based on AES or symetric encryption  Garbled Circuit that embed securely the symetric secret key, highly increase performance on recipent nodes)
 - Post Quantum encryption and signature scheme implementation (NIST candiate example)
 - Computation Privacy of verifiable delay function VDF and others cryptographic tools
-- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research:detection of adverse code execution during short transaction session) - end of Technology and security lightpaper.(draft/work in progress)
+- Proof of history of legitimate computation with reusable garbled circuit (Interstellar ongoing research: Detection of adverse code execution during short transaction session) - end of Technology and security lightpaper.(draft/work in progress)
-- TBD
+- ......